lamnhan066/isolate_manager/README.md

 }
 ```

-### 3\.
-Platform-Specific Setup
+### 3. Platform-Specific Setup

 #### Mobile & Desktop (VM)

-No additional setup is required\!
+No additional setup is required!

 #### Web (JavaScript Workers)

-To use isolates on the Web, your Dart functions need to be compiled into JavaScript Workers.
+To use isolates on the web, your Dart functions need to be compiled into JavaScript Workers.

 * **Annotate Your Functions:**
   Use specific annotations on the functions you want to be available as web workers.
 Run the generator after adding or modifying these.